Environmental DNA Expeditions in UNESCO World Heritage Marine Sites

 A central part of the initiative is to move eDNA sampling and sequencing toward a more standardized approach and secure open access for the resulting data.

 By sharing the initiative’s methods as well as the data, the initiative aims to refine protocols for marine citizen-science sampling and benefit the global research community.
-Data will be openly available on the UNESCO Ocean Biodiversity Information System (OBIS).
+Data will be openly available on the UNESCO Ocean Biodiversity Information System (OBIS) (implemented by the Intergovernmental Oceanographic Commission/IODE).

 Environmental DNA at UNESCO